Arinzelight/mini-ecommerce-react/README.md

 ##  Features & Requirements (Total: 100 Points)

 ### 1. Home Page (20 points)
-- ✅ (10 pts) Fetch and display a list of product categories from the API (`/categories`)
+-  (10 pts) Fetch and display a list of product categories from the API (`/categories`)
-- ✅ (10 pts) Implement a search bar to filter products by title
+-  (10 pts) Fetch and display a 10 products from the API (add pagination)
-- (5 pts Bonus) Show the last 5 favorited and 5 last visited products using localStorage or Redux
+- (10 pts) Implement a search bar to filter products by title

 ---

 ### 2. Categories Page (20 points)
-- ✅ (10 pts) Display a list of categories fetched from the API
+-  (10 pts) Display a list of categories fetched from the API
-- ✅ (10 pts) When a category is clicked, show products from that category (`/products/category/{categoryName}`)
+-  (10 pts) When a category is clicked, show products from that category (`/products/category/{categoryName}`)
 -  (5 pts Bonus) Add pagination (e.g., 10 products per page)

 ---

 ### 3. Product Listing Page (20 points)
-- ✅ (20 pts) Display products in a table with:
+-  (20 pts) Display products in a table with:
   - Product Image
   - Name
   - Price